shateq/shateq/README.md

+# I do with music at the momnet!
+COME BACK LATER

 Hello there! 👋 I use Java, [Kotlin](https://kotlinlang.org/) and [Deno](https://deno.land/) to solve my problems, nevertheless I'm an enthusiast of [Redis](https://redis.io/).<br>

 ## I do soak languages!